Achievable logoAchievable logo

 Marketing a fund as "diversified"

-Most investors strive for some form of diversification.
-Therefore, there’s an incentive for sponsors to market their funds as diversified.
-The Investment Company Act of 1940 requires investment companies to meet specific standards before referring to their portfolios as diversified.
-In particular, at least 75% of assets must be invested in such a way that the portfolio contains:
+Most investors aim for some level of diversification, so sponsors have an incentive to market their funds as diversified.
+The Investment Company Act of 1940 requires investment companies to meet specific standards before describing their portfolios as diversified.
+In particular, at least 75% of assets must be invested so that the portfolio contains:

 • No more than 10% of the voting power of one issuer